2024-25 Edition

 Restriction: Cognitive Sciences Majors have first consideration for enrollment.
 Psychology Majors have first consideration for enrollment.

 COGS 140L.
-Principles of Learning Theory.
+Learning and Decision Making.
 4 Units.

 Restriction: Cognitive Sciences Majors have first consideration for enrollment.
 Psychology Majors have first consideration for enrollment.